AndreyNesterenko2020/ANshortcoder/README.md

 Then, when you load your page, if you fullfilled all of the requirments of the module, you should notice that all `>-- --<` will be replaced.
+If you are of speedy type and you don't want to rewrite the contents of `shortCoderDataBase`, simply do this: make a `.js` or `.json` file that holds the contents of `shortCoderDataBase`.
+After that, add another `<script>` element the src of which is set to your config file.
+Not too confusing?